 Instinctively again, I rushed towards the door.
-My plan was to push the door out along with the intruder to the other side, possibly crushing her or him under the door, then rush back to the room, locking the ‘interesting’ door securely and calling reception.
-Only one factor was beyond my control-I didn’t know what lay beyond that door, and what was the number of my foes, only the lady or more…
+I planned to push the door out along with the intruder to the other side, possibly crushing her or him under the door, then rush back to the room, locking the ‘interesting’ door securely, and call reception.
+Only one factor was beyond my control I didn’t know what lay beyond that door, and what was the number of my foes, only the lady or more…

 I did as I planned.
 I managed to push the door free of its hinges to the wrong side outside.
 However, the falling door failed to crush anyone under its weight.
 To my surprise and horror, there was only that frail old sick lady outside, and she dexterously succeeded in wriggling herself out of the falling door.

 My mobile phone rang.
-In the commotion, I totally forgot about my phone which was lying abandoned at the bedside table.
+In the commotion, I forgot about my phone which was lying abandoned on the bedside table.
 Now that lively gadget somehow brought me a little closer to reality, it seemed.
 It was Srijay flashing on the screen as I answered it.

 “Sir, have you taken your supper?
 Are you already in bed?”

 “Neither.
 I forgot to order on time.
 Few odd things happening here that I’ll tell you about tomorrow at leisure.
 For the moment I am famished and I don’t know what to do!
 No vehicle available to venture out to the town.”